-The only thing I don’t know is how long Matt is going to keep this free trial offer going (and the 11 reports that go with it).
+The only thing I don’t know is how long Matthew is going to keep this free trial offer going (and the 11 reports that go with it).

 So, if you want to know today’s secret and other, money-saving tips on getting out of the cattle car, I encourage you to try First Class Flyer for free now.